FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLTraining.md

 ![Training](../images/FRCMachineLearning/FRCMachineLearning.010.jpeg)

 Make sure that you're familiar with how Colab works.
 For a quick introduction watch this [Google Colab](https://www.youtube.com/watch?v=RLYoEyIHL6A&ab_channel=CodewithDogaOzgon) YouTube video.
+Also see the [Basic operations in Colaboratory notebook](https://colab.research.google.com/github/pycroscopy/AICrystallographer/blob/master/Tutorials/ColabNotebooks_BasicOperations.ipynb#scrollTo=hkcI78C4Sybk) tutorial page.

 Use the [Roboflow-YOLOv3-tiny-Darknet-to-OAK.ipynb](https://colab.research.google.com/drive/1Sc6B-clNJZ3OBxCxIoddhLFxIYoJJzRT#scrollTo=JlPEcD7UkE4Q) Colab Notebook to train the model.
 Once the Colab notebook loads save a copy of the it in your Google Drive.
 When you execute the first cell it will allocate a GPU for you.
 You should try and complete all of the training steps in a single session.
 If your page is inactive for more than an hour the session will disconnect and you will have to start over.
 Once you have the Colab notebook loaded it will guide you through the following steps to train, validate, and export the model.